yichen914/MyAlphaGoZeroOnConnect4/README.md

  ![24. tensorboard diagram](/images/24.%20tensorboard%20diagram.png)

-The complete source code and trained model can be found from my GitHub.
 Hope you like this post and please provide your feedback.